 If you're looking to buy a new smoker, it’s easy to make the wrong choice and end up with something difficult to use or that doesn’t suit your needs.
 To make the selection process easier, we’re covering different types of smokers and explain the best types of smoker for most users.

 9 Types of Smokers

-Offset smokers are models that have the firebox set to the side of the smoking chamber.
+Offset smokers have the firebox set to the side of the smoking chamber.

 The primary benefit of this is that it moves the heat and smoke a bit further away from your meat, making it possible to manage cooking temperatures more efficiently.